Chittagong: Topography

-Chittagong lies at 22°20′06″N 91°49′57″E. It straddles the coastal foothills of the Chittagong Hill Tracts in southeastern Bangladesh.
+Chittagong lies at 22°20′06″N 91°49′57″E. It straddles the coastal foothills of the Chittagong Hill Tracts in south-eastern Bangladesh.
 The Karnaphuli River runs along the southern banks of the city, including its central business district.
 The river enters the Bay of Bengal in an estuary located 12 km west of downtown Chittagong.
 Mount Sitakunda is the highest peak in Chittagong District, with an elevation of 351 m.
 Within the city itself, the highest peak is Batali Hill at 85.3 m.
 Chittagong has many lakes that were created under the Mughal rule.
 In 1924, an engineering team of the Assam Bengal Railway established the Foy's Lake.

-Major sediment outflows from the Ganges and Brahmaputra rivers form tidal flats around the city.
+Major sediment outflows from the Ganges (or Padma) and Brahmaputra rivers form tidal flats around the city.

 Ecological hinterland

 The Chittagong Division is known for its rich biodiversity.
 Over 2000 of Bangladesh's 6000 flowering plants grow in the region.
 Its hills and jungles are laden with waterfalls, fast flowing river streams and elephant reserves.
 St. Martin's Island, within the Chittagong Division, is the only coral island in the country.
 The fishing port of Cox's Bazar is home to one of the world's longest natural beaches.
 In the east, there are the three hill districts of Bandarban, Rangamati, and Khagrachari, home to the highest mountains in Bangladesh.
 The region has numerous protected areas, including the Teknaf Game Reserve and the Sitakunda Botanical Garden and Eco Park.

 Patenga beach in the main seafront of Chittagong, located 14 km west of the city.